gazzamc/Milestone-Project-Two/README.md

 The enemies are pretty basic, they move towards the player until they either die or hit said player.
-The only redeeming feature is that their aim is randomized within a certin range, so they can be pretty accurate occasianlly.
-This adds some versility to the gameplay.
+The only redeeming feature is that their aim is randomized within a certin range, so they can be pretty accurate occasionally.
+This adds some versatility to the gameplay.

 I wanted the navigation to be as simple as possible.
 Three clicks and your into the game (Or One if you dont mind the default options).
 In the game the pause menu is straight forward.
 It allows the user to restart, check controls and return to the start screen.